Kenya Moore & Eva Marcille React To Kim Zolciak-Biermann & Phaedra Parks Possibly Coming Back To ‘RHOA’

 Kenya Moore and Eva Marcille recently spoke to Andy Cohen about the possibility of former Real Housewives of Atlanta stars Kim Zolciak-Biermann and Phaedra Parks coming back for Season 13.

-While it hasn’t been confirmed that either Biermann or Parks will be getting their peaches back any time soon, NeNe Leakes has shared in recent interviews that the show could use an appearance from them.
-The show’s current original cast member even went so far as to say the two should replace Marcille, who Leakes feels isn’t a great fit for the Bravo series.
+While it hasn’t been confirmed that either Biermann or Parks will be getting their peaches back anytime soon, NeNe Leakes has shared in recent interviews that RHOA could use an appearance from them.
+The show’s current original cast member even went so far as to say that the two should replace Marcille, who Leakes feels isn’t a great fit for the Bravo series.

 Cohen decided to ask Moore and Marcille how they would feel if either Biermann or Parks returned to the series, per Bravo.
 The conversation took place after the two appeared virtually on Watch What Happens Live with Andy Cohen.
 The show’s executive producer shared Leakes has been “rallying” behind Biermann, who had an altercation with Moore back in Season 10.

-Moore asked if Leakes had been “diagnosed with bipolar disorder?” while Marcille replied she was “confused” by the new budding relationship between Leakes and Biermann.
-The America’s Next Top Model alum revealed that, during her first season on the show, she remembered Leakes and Biermann falling out after Biermann accused Leakes of having roaches in her home in Season 10.
+Moore asked if Leakes had been “diagnosed with bipolar disorder” while Marcille replied she was “confused” by the new budding relationship between Leakes and Biermann.
+The America’s Next Top Model alum revealed that, during her first season on the show, she remembered the two falling out after Biermann accused Leakes of having roaches in her home in Season 10.

 As for the idea of Parks returning, Moore seemed to have given that idea even less of a thought.
 She shared with Cohen that, like many of the things Leakes has said, she is choosing to ignore her suggestions about who should join or exit the cast.

-“I just don’t put any energy into anything she says and does,” Moore admitted.
+“I just don’t put any energy into anything she says and does,” she admitted.

 View this post on Instagram